At Johnson, students build deep friendships, connect with professors who care, and prepare for a life of purpose.

 Sports

-NCCAA win, picture courtesy of Joplin Sports AuthorityJohnson University is a member of the National Christian College Athletic Association (NCCAA), and Johnson University Tennessee also belongs to the National Association of Intercollegiate Athletics and the Appalachian Athletic Conference.
+NCCAA win, picture courtesy of Joplin Sports AuthorityJohnson University is a member of the National Christian College Athletic Association (NCCAA), and Johnson University also belongs to the National Association of Intercollegiate Athletics and the Appalachian Athletic Conference.
 Our teams proudly represent the school at events throughout the south.
 Our programs develop teamwork skills, encourage personal development and academic excellence, and prepare our student-athletes for success at Johnson and beyond.

 Students also enjoy a variety of club sports and intramurals.
 Explore the options here!